 In all of our vineyard endeavors, we consider ourselves gardeners and stewards of the land – responsible for making our site more fertile for our grandchildren than it is presently.
 With each year’s harvest, vital nutrients are depleted from the soils.
 As such, each year we diligently rebuild the soil with organic composts, mulches and compost tea applications in order to add back to the soil in a responsible and sustainable manner.
 We also dose out varying amount of seaweed, fish oil, kelp and molasses through the drip irrigation system in order to feed the microbes in the soil.
 Those microbes then break down the nutrients dripped, along with the various nutrients in the compost, making those macro and micro nutrients readily available to the vines.
 Once the microbes die, they also create an additional nitrogen source for the grapevines.
 Essentially, we build our fruit from the ground up.

 - On average 70% of our wine is produced from estate grown fruit, the other 30% comes from fruit sourced in the Texas High Plains.

 - Our 16 acre estate vineyard is one of the largest in our AVA.
 (Texas Hill Country American Viticultural Area)

 - We use 100% Texas fruit.

-We are committed to producing the best Texas wine in the world from 100% Texas grown fruit.
+We are committed to producing the finest wines sourced from 100% Texas grown fruit.
 This is our offering to you.